Rahul-Khandelwal92/SocietySync/README.md

 ## 📖 Case Study

 ### Context
-Managing maintenance and utility requests in residential communities (like apartment complexes or housing societies) is often a disjointed process.
+Managing maintenance and utility requests in residential communities (like builder floors, RWA, apartment complexes) is often a disjointed process.
 Residents rely on WhatsApp groups or phone calls, service providers (plumbers, electricians, security) lack a centralized task list, and Resident Welfare Associations (RWAs) or administrators struggle to track resolution times and hold providers accountable.
+This is unlike housing societies where there are facility management service companies to do this.

 ### The Problem
 1. **Friction in Reporting:** Residents often don't know how to properly categorize their issues or assign the correct priority, leading to misrouted requests.